adriangar8/deep_learning/README.md

 # deep_learning
-In this repository the labs developed in the Deep Learning &amp; Neural Networks course of the Artificial Intelligence degree of the UAB can be seen.
+In this repository the labs and the final project developed in the Deep Learning &amp; Neural Networks course of the Artificial Intelligence degree of the UAB can be seen.